-The GEPA has been authorized by the USEPA to manage hazardous waste under its regulations.
-All public and Private Entities (PE) located on Guam are subject to GEPA environmental requirements.
+All public and private entities located on Guam are subject to GEPA environmental requirements.
 The GEPA Hazardous Waste Management Program (GEPA HWMP) has statutory authority based upon Title 10 Guam Code Annotated (GCA).

 GEPA regulates hazardous substances through Title 10 GCA, Chapter 51, Solid Waste Management and Litter Control Act; and Title 10 GCA, Chapter 76, Underground Storage of Hazardous Substances Act.
-GEPA's Water Pollution Control Program (WPCP) administers Facility Response Plans (FRP)/SPCC plan requirements under OPA for affected facilities per 40 CFR 112.
+GEPA's Water Pollution Control Program administers Facility Response Plans /SPCC plan requirements under OPA for affected facilities per 40 CFR 112.
 GEPA has full authority to enforce RCRA and HSWA regulations.

 The GEPA HWMP requires the permitting of hazardous waste collection, treatment, storage, and disposal facilities.
 The GEPA HWMP also mandates inspection, compliance monitoring, enforcement, and corrective action of all hazardous waste-related activities in Guam.
-In addition, the GEPA has a TSCA Compliance Guide and online service that consists of a five volume set and online support for environmental managers, regulatory compliance officers, and legal counsel to keep abreast of and in compliance with TSCA relative to PCBs, asbestos, lead, radon, and other toxic substances.
+The GEPA has a TSCA Compliance Guide and online Service that consists of a five volume set and online support for environmental managers, regulatory compliance officers, and legal counsel to keep abreast of and in compliance with TSCA relative to PCBs, asbestos, lead, radon and other toxic substances.

-In addition, Public Law (PL) 29-26 addresses the importation, handling, use, and application of pesticides on Guam.
-DoD operations conducted on Guam are required to fully comply with all applicable federal and Guam laws and regulations.
+DoD functions conducted on Guam are required to fully comply with all applicable federal and Guam hazardous materials and waste laws and regulations.